 Despite overwhelming evidence of the effectiveness of psychotherapy, fewer people are coming.
 Outcomes have not improved in generations.
 And therapist salaries are not keeping up with inflation.
 In this data-driven and ultimately optimistic presentation, participants will learn what they can do on an individual level to ensure their own practices thrive even in difficult professional circumstances.
 Emphasis is placed on clarifying therapist values for clients, understanding differences between effective and ineffective therapists, and gathering meaningful outcome data to improve clinical effectiveness.

 1 Hour CE.
-Video Format.
+Recorded Video Format (non-interactive).
 Originally presented as a keynote at the 2018 Therapy Reimagined Conference.

 Identify at least two systemic trends in utilization and effectiveness of psychotherapy practice